MarioTerron/demo-ecommerce/readme.md

 2. Open your terminal and type `npm start` (it installs all npm and bower dependencies)
 3. Go to your browser and type `localhost:3000`

-This will server static files under `public` folder and will listen to several endopoint to allow clients interact w/ the data
+This will render the pug files into html and will listen to several endopoint to allow clients interact with the data.

 ## Actions available